-A Sunday visit to the Los Angeles Fine Print Fair — seeking respite from the cosmos of Donald Trump — to attend a public conversation between gallerist Jack Rutberg and artist Ruth Weisberg, spawned a new relationship!
+A Sunday visit to the Los Angeles Fine Print Fair — seeking respite from the onslaught of Donald Trump — to attend a public conversation between gallerist Jack Rutberg and artist Ruth Weisberg, spawned a new relationship!

-That in turn makes me the proud owner of “L’Invite apres la parade” (1902), a drolly observed engraved print (above) by a heretofore unknown artist, Edgar Chahine (1874 – 1947).
+That in turn makes me the proud owner of “L’Invite apres la parade” (1902), a drolly observed engraved print by a heretofore unknown artist, Edgar Chahine (1874 – 1947).
 Chahine was a French painter, engraver, and illustrator of Armenian descent.

 Born in 1874 in Venice, Italy to Armenian parents, Chahine spent his youth in Constantinople.
 Prior to relocating to Paris in 1895, he spent time in Venice where he studied under Paoletti and at the Academia di Belle Arti.